 A college education of the kind offered at Hamilton is necessarily expensive — so expensive that tuition represents only 65 percent of the actual cost of a student's education.
 For the remainder, the College relies upon its endowment and the various gifts and grants made by alumni, friends and foundations.
 Even though the individual expense is thus substantially reduced, approximately half of all students at Hamilton still need some form of financial aid.
 If deemed eligible, they can benefit from scholarship funds, employment opportunities and loans established to defray further the high cost of education.
 For detailed information, refer to the Financial Aid section.

-Charges for a year at Hamilton, including tuition and fees, room and board, total $55,620.
-Beyond this, a student will need an additional $1,300 to cover the cost of books and supplies, plus up to $1,000 for other expenses.
+Charges for a year at Hamilton, including tuition and fees, room and board, total $57,790.
+Beyond this, a student will need an additional $1,300 to cover the cost of books and supplies, up to $1,000 for miscellaneous personal expenses and up to $1,500 for travel.
 The actual amount required will depend in part upon the distance between home and the College.

 A non-refundable deposit of $500 is required from each candidate offered admission.
 This sum, due by May 1, will be applied toward the first bill of the academic year.